truenas/documentation/content/SCALE/SCALETutorials/Credentials/BackupCredentials/AddCloudCredentials.md

 {{< /expand >}}

 ### Adding Microsoft OneDrive Cloud Credentials
-Microsoft OneDrive Cloud uses OAuth authentication, an access token, and Drives list, account tpye and IDs to authenticate credentials.
+Microsoft OneDrive Cloud uses OAuth authentication, an access token, and Drives list, account type and IDs to authenticate credentials.
 {{< expand "Click here for more information" "v" >}}
 From the **Cloud Credentials** widget, click **Add** and then: